sek/ScoreDisplay/README.md

 ## Thoughts of what TODO next:

-* Switch to Kotlin
+x Switch to Kotlin

-* Have controller set values in firebase db
-* Add a way to "pair" controller to scoreboards
+x Have controller set values in firebase db x Add a way to "pair" controller to scoreboards x fix back from scanner activity

+* make the scoreboard linking persistent
+* support both left and right

 * Allow using both controller as well as local adjustment of score

 * Handle case where there's no inet connection?
 * Allow multiple controllers?
 * Settings activity